 [Skip to Content]

-The IRS requires that you withdraw at least a minimum amount - known as a Required Minimum Distribution - from your retirement accounts annually; starting the year you turn age 72 (or 70 1/2 if born before 7/1/1949).
+The IRS requires that you withdraw at least a minimum amount - known as a Required Minimum Distribution - from your retirement accounts annually; starting at your required distribution age.
 However, with proper planning, you can stretch these distributions beyond your lifetime.
 Use this calculator to create a projection for Required Minimum Distributions (RMD) of a qualified retirement account.
-This calculator has been updated for the SECURE 2.0 of 2022, the SECURE Act of 2019 and CARES Act of 2020.

-Required Minimum Distribution (RMD) - with Stretch Projection Definitions
+Required Minimum Distribution (RMD) - Stretch Projection Definitions

 If you have your spouse as the beneficiary of the account:

 1. The IRA owner names his/her spouse as sole primary beneficiary of the IRA.
-While alive, the IRA owner begins taking RMD payments at age 75 (or 70 1/2 if you were born before 7/1/1949, 72 if you were born before 1/1/1951, 73 if you were born before 1/1/1960), using a factor from the IRS Uniform Lifetime Table to calculate the distribution (unless the spouse is more than 10 years younger than the owner and is the owner's sole beneficiary).
+While alive, the IRA owner begins taking RMD payments at their required age, using a factor from the IRS Lifetime Tables to calculate the distribution.

 2. Upon the death of the IRA owner, the surviving spouse rolls over the funds to his/her own IRA.
 Any RMD amount that was not taken for the year of death from the deceased spouse's IRA cannot be rolled over.
-The surviving spouse names a new IRA beneficiary, such as a child, and begins taking RMD at age 72 ( or 70 1/2 if born before 7/1/1949) based on the Uniform Lifetime Table.
+The surviving spouse names a new IRA beneficiary, such as a child, and begins taking RMD at their required age based on the Uniform Lifetime Table.

-3. Upon the surviving spouse's death, beneficiaries have until the end of the year that contains the 10th anniversary of the spouse's death to withdraw all funds.
-There are no minimum distributions required, but for our illustration we assume distributions happen evenly over the 10 years.
+3. Upon the surviving spouse's death, beneficiaries will have 10 years beginning with the year after the spouse's death to withdraw all funds.
+There minimum distributions are only required if the spouse had already started RMDs, however, for our illustration we assume distributions happen evenly over the 10 years.
+We also assume that the beneficiaries are not considered "Eligible Designated Beneficiaries" which may be able to further stretch out the time-frame of distributions.

 If your beneficiary is not a spouse:

 1. The IRA owner names a beneficiary or beneficiaries of the IRA.
-While alive, the IRA owner begins taking RMD payments at age 75 (or 70 1/2 if you were born before 7/1/1949, 72 if you were born before 1/1/1951, 73 if you were born before 1/1/1960) using the Uniform Distribution Table to calculate the distribution.
+While alive, the IRA owner begins taking RMD payments at their required age using the Uniform Distribution Table to calculate the distribution.

-2. Upon the death of the IRA owner, beneficiaries have until the end of the year that contains the 10th anniversary of the original account owner's death to withdraw all funds.
-There are no minimum distributions required, but for our illustration we assume distributions happen evenly over the 10 years.
+2. Upon the death of the IRA owner, beneficiaries will have 10 years beginning with the year after the original account owner's death to withdraw all funds.
+There minimum distributions are only required if the account owner had already started RMDs, however, for our illustration we assume distributions happen evenly over the 10 years.
+We also assume that the beneficiaries are not considered "Eligible Designated Beneficiaries" which may be able to further stretch out the time-frame of distributions.

 Please enter the account owner's name.